irozaji/SnapPost/docs/v1-prd.md

 - **Do** implement `ImageProcessor.process(image:)` exactly as specified: rectangle detection → perspective correction → optional enhancement → `VNRecognizeTextRequest` → ordering → `TextCleaner.clean`.
 - **Do** scale down very large images to `maxImageWidthForProcessing` before Vision work to control CPU and memory.
 - **Do** expose tuning parameters in `ImageProcessor.Config` so testers can adjust `yTolerancePixels` and `maxImageWidthForProcessing` without code changes.
-- **Do** store history in `Application Support/SparkPost/history.json` as a JSON array with max length 20.
+- **Do** store history in `Application Support/SnapPost/history.json` as a JSON array with max length 20.
 - **Do not** call any LinkedIn REST API in v1.
 Use share sheet only.
 - **Do** configure OpenAI API key in app configuration for v1 personal use (no user management)
 - **Do** include unit tests for `TextCleaner.clean(...)` and `orderAndExtractLines(...)` using synthetic bounding boxes and example OCR text.
 - **Do** show friendly retry UI for AI timeouts and for Vision errors.
 Surface meaningful messages like "Try again with a clearer photo" or "Check network and retry".
+- **✅ COMPLETED**: Post generation is now integrated inline into the main results screen (`ContentView.swift`) - no separate Composer needed
+- **✅ COMPLETED**: Text editing happens directly in the extracted text area with full-height `TextEditor`
+- **✅ COMPLETED**: Share functionality integrated into variant display with `UIActivityViewController`

 ---